Community Foundation for Greater Buffalo

 What the Foundation Values

-From Leadership: Former CEO Clotilde Perez-Bode Dedecker emphasized the foundation's commitment to "bringing together public, private, nonprofit and government partners to tackle systemic issues."
+From Leadership: Former CEO Clotilde Perez-Bode Dedecker emphasised the foundation's commitment to "bringing together public, private, nonprofit and government partners to tackle systemic issues."

 Current President/CEO Betsy Constantine is known for "collaborative approaches" and has focused on deepening "relationships with clients, prospective clients and professional advisors."

-Community Impact Focus: The foundation's website emphasizes "making grants that maximize impact on the eight counties of Western New York within its four Community Goals."
+Community Impact Focus: The foundation's website emphasises "making grants that maximise impact on the eight counties of Western New York within its four Community Goals."

 Key Takeaways for Grant Writers

-• Lead with Community Goals alignment: Your LOI must clearly demonstrate how your project addresses one or more of the four Community Goals (racial equity, education, arts and culture, environment).
-This is the foundation's primary filter for advancing applications.
+• Lead with Community Goals alignment: Your application must clearly demonstrate how your project addresses one or more of the four Community Goals (racial equity, education, arts and culture, environment).
+This is the foundation's primary filter for evaluating applications.

-• Emphasize racial equity: Even if racial equity isn't your primary focus, articulate how your work advances racial equity.
-The foundation gives special consideration to these elements across all grant programs.
+• Emphasise racial equity: Even if racial equity isn't your primary focus, articulate how your work advances racial equity.
+The foundation gives special consideration to these elements across all grant programmes.

 • Think systems change, not band-aids: Particularly for education and social service grants, the foundation prefers approaches that change systems rather than just provide direct services.
 Show how your work will have lasting impact.